DanielMaczak/DanielMaczak/README.md

 ## 📃 Professional summary

-I'm a full-stack developer from Czech Republic.
-I wrote my first code 15 years ago and I have 7+ years of professional working experience in programming:
+I'm a full-stack software developer from Czech Republic.
+I wrote my first code more than 15 years ago and I have overall 7+ years of professional working experience in programming:
-- Advanced VBA tool developer since 2017. 💾
+- Advanced VBA applications 💾
-- SQL and Power BI reporting developer since 2020. ⌨️
+- SQL and Power BI reports ⌨️
+- Web applications in JavaScript, HTML and CSS 💻
-- Software developer since 2023. 💻
+- Software automation processes 🦾

 ## ⚙️ Tech I worked with